Tafara-N/Fix_My_Code_Challenge/README.md

-# Debugging
----
-## Background Context
+# Background Context

-*Fix my code* is a new type of project, where we’ll jump into an existing code base and fix it!
+`Fix my code` is a new type of project, where we’ll jump into an existing code base and fix it!

 Sometimes you will know the language, sometimes not.